-- Prior to arriving on campus, you are encouraged to complete the self-assessment questionnaire.
+- Prior to arriving on campus, you must complete the self-assessment questionnaire.
 Follow the instructions provided.

 On campus, you are encouraged to:

 - Implement the measures specified by the orientation session, campus guidelines, and their supervisor.

 - Maintain a physical distance of at least 2 metres (6 feet) or more between persons.
 Where physical distancing cannot be maintained and in indoor common spaces on our campus, such as hallways, lobbies, stairways, washrooms, and elevators, it is required to wear a non-medical mask or facial covering to reduce the spread of respiratory droplets.
 Note: facial coverings are not considered personal protective equipment.